nerdfiles/Hybrid.AngularAMD.HATEOAS/client/scripts/template/README.md

 1. Modals
 2. Panels
-3. Frames
+3. Frame-likes
+4. Overrides (for other plugins)
-4. Stuff you cannot think to put in a Directive or Component
+5. Stuff you cannot think to put in a Directive or Component